robertklep/socks-proxy/README.md

 # socks-proxy

-A simple SOCKS5 proxy with whitelisting and built-in (HTTPS-based) admin interface.
-Based on Node.js.
+A simple SOCKS5 proxy with whitelisting and built-in (HTTPS) admin interface.

+Built with Node.js.

 ## Install